Battle for key police base kills at least 14 Sudan civilians

 The few hospitals still operating are extremely low on medical supplies, struggling to obtain fuel to power generators, and understaffed.

+The Central Reserve headquarters gives the RSF “control of the southern entrance to the capital”, and their presence poses “a serious threat” to the nearby headquarters of the armoured corps, a key army unit in south Khartoum, the former army officer said.

+RSF lost “more than 400 men” in the Central Reserve battle, said an army source not authorised to speak to the press.
+RSF have not issued any casualty figures but claimed their operation against the police facility led to the killing or capture of hundreds of army-linked personnel.

-Darfur, a vast western region on the border with Chad, has witnessed the deadliest violence since the war erupted on April 15.
+Darfur, a vast western region on the border with Chad, has witnessed the deadliest violence since the war began.

 In the South Darfur state capital, Nyala, at least a dozen civilians were killed on Sunday, according to a local doctor who spoke on condition of anonymity for security reasons.

-Residents reported intense artillery fire overnight Sunday to Monday.
-“Rockets are falling on civilian homes,” one of them told AFP.
+Nyala residents reported intense artillery fire overnight Sunday to Monday.
+“Rockets are falling on civilian homes,” one told AFP.

-As more Sudanese flee for safety every day, there have also been increasing reports of sexual violence and looting.

-Around two million people have been displaced within the country, and roughly 600,000 others have fled over Sudan’s borders, the International Organization for Migration has said.